Otto-Hongisto/CT60A2600-TiimiE/README.md

 Note: This project resides in https://github.com/LUT-Courses/CT60A2600-TiimiE and https://github.com/Otto-Hongisto/CT60A2600-TiimiE.

+## What does the program do?
 This project is made and maintained to process Population information system data (see data) using different data structures.
+The user can:
+    - Load data and create linked lists and binary search trees
+    - Add or remove any entities
+    - Search data based on different values
+    - Sort the data

 ---